juanmanueldaza/juanmanueldaza/README.md

 to stay at the forefront of the ever-changing technological landscape.

-My experience in music journalism, teaching, and cultural management brings a unique perspective to my work, combining creativity with technical expertise.
+My experience in poetry, music journalism, teaching, and cultural management brings a unique perspective to my work, combining creativity with technical expertise.
 I am driven by the desire to transform the way we interact with technology,